KxSystems/docs/docs/wp/data-recovery.md

 46756601608
 ```

-There are 46,333,621 valid chunks in the tplog, and the valid portion of the log file is 46,756,601,608 bytes in size.
+There are 46,333,621 valid chunks in the TP log, and the valid portion of the log file is 46,756,601,608 bytes in size.

-For safety, we will back up the corrupt tplog.
+For safety, we will back up the corrupt TP log.
 We will also remove user write permission to reduce the risk of accidentally affecting this file.

 ```bash
 $ mv sym2013.10.29 sym2013.10.29_old
 $ chmod u-x sym2013.10.29_old
 ```

-Within a new kdb+ session, we create variables to point to this tplog, and create a handle to a new tplog.
-We assume the current working directory of this session is the same as where the tplog is located.
+Within a new kdb+ session, we create variables to point to this TP log, and create a handle to a new TP log.
+We assume the current working directory of this session is the same as where the TP log is located.

 ```q
 q) old:`:sym2013.10.29_old